-One thing you seldom hear when people talk about c-sections is the impact it can have on your bodily functions.
+- One thing you seldom hear when people talk about c-sections is the impact it can have on your bodily functions.
 First of all, you and your bladder might not know each other as well at first.
 For some women, that means having difficulty peeing for the first time after surgery.
 It can feel like you forgot how to go, but fear not: You will remember (Tip: To help stimulate the right muscles, blow into a straw while sitting on the toilet.)

 - You also will have to contend with many questions about your ability to pass gas and/or poop, as the nurses assess whether your body is getting back to normal.
 "Your belly has been pumped full of gases and air during the c-section, so be prepared to take a lot of anti-gas medication and possibly even a suppository so that you can get rid of it.
 It's a painful and annoying process, but they won't let you leave the hospital until you have gone to the bathroom.

 - "After my first c-section, the nurses let me lie in bed until the day before I left the hospital.
 I had a very difficult recovery from that surgery.
 My second c-section, the nurses made me get out of bed that afternoon (I had my cesarean at 4 a.m.).
 While it hurt a lot, it made the recovery so much easier," says mom of two Jody Halsted.

-Before Hillary Morris had a c-section, a friend peppered her with pointers to help her recovery go more smoothly.
+- Before Hillary Morris had a c-section, a friend peppered her with pointers to help her recovery go more smoothly.
 Among the pointers was a great tip for tackling stairs, which are often unavoidable.
 "If stairs are unavoidable (in my case they were), walk up backwards so you are not inclined to stand up or use stomach muscles," says Hillary.

 - "Bring an extra pillow or two with you to the hospital.
 You will need a few to keep you still while you sleep (so you don't roll over onto your incision) and a few to place on your belly to keep it braced when you cough, yawn etc. If you plan on nursing, bring another pillow to keep baby up off your belly and closer to your breast," says mom of four Linsey Knerl.